 More information can be found on tab “Boating Tips” then “Onboard”

 When you first board the boat you will be shown where everything of importance is located and taken for a lesson on the river so no need for concern.

 When it comes to mooring/parking and tying the ropes most people are more than happy to help.
 Don’t be afraid to ask it’s quite normal.

-If you would like a couple of fun learner plates please click the icon on the left for printable A4 PDF’s.
+If you would like to print some A4 PDF fun learner plates please click the icon on the left.

 As you navigate the site you will find general boating advice, map, river distance chart, bridge height chart, tidal rise and fall chart, Broads Authority 24 Hour mooring chart, cruising & mooring tips, photo gallery, and tide tables etc etc.